 Moktar ben DJILLATI - M

-Washed ashore end of July 1940 at the isle of Texel (kilometerpole 24).
+Body washed ashore end of July 1940* at the island of Texel (kilometer pole 24).
 Before May 1950 moved from the Public Cemetery Den Burg to Kapelle (H-3-2).
-Name on monument with the addition St (sergeant) (6).
+Name on monument with the addition of St (sergeant) (6).

 Haddadi HAMOU - A